Tourist Places to Visit Near Agra Within 100 kms

 The Deeg Mahal Agra

-Travel Tips from My Visit:
+Travel Tips from Me:

 • ⏰ Best time: August–March, when the weather is pleasant.
 If you can, visit during Janmashtami or Holi, when the fountains are turned on and the whole palace comes alive.